Hello-world150/pencil_app/README.md

 # pencil_app

-An App to explore and store hitokotos.
+An App to store, share and explore hitokotos.